SaqibShakil303/WebAPI-CSharp/README.md

 2> Install Nuget package from manage nuget package by right clicking on dependencies(i)Microsoft.EnitiyFrameworkCore.SqlServer, (ii)Microsoft.EnitiyFrameworkCore.Tools.

 3> (a)Create *Models* folder inside project folder and Create *Entities* folder inside Models folder ("An entities is basically something with an indentity")
-   (b)Create Create *employee.cs* class inside Entities
+   (b)Create *employee.cs* class inside Entities
    (c)Create identifier i.e (public Guid Id{get; set;} public Name Gmail etc ) inside employee.cs, You can use required keyword if you want name etc to be not null.

-4> After defining employee Object Create *ApplicationDbContext* class inside *Data* Folder
-  a)Inherit DBContext class(comes from entity framework package installed) inside applicationDbContext b)Create constructor by shortcut ctor c)pass parameter inside constructor -> DbContext options<ApplicationDbContext> options : base(options)
-  b)Add a property for the collection stored in the database(we need to have a dbset type property in the database) c)prop shortcut -> public int myproperty{get;set} change type to class entity i.e (Dbset<employee>) and property name to prural of entity i.e (employees).
+4> After defining employee Object Create *ApplicationDbContext* class inside *Data* Folder. a)Inherit DBContext class(comes from entity framework package installed) inside applicationDbContext. b)Create constructor by shortcut ctor. c)pass parameter inside constructor -> DbContext options<ApplicationDbContext> options : base(options) b)Add a property for the collection stored in the database(we need to have a dbset type property in the database) c)prop shortcut -> public int myproperty{get;set} change type to class entity i.e (Dbset<employee>) and property name to prural of entity i.e (employees).